KamalAbdali/UrduKeyboardLinux/distrib/readme-linux.txt

 iii) change some system settings on your machine so that your typed input can make use of the new keyboard layout.

-The first two actions require superuser priviliges to execute 'su' or 'sudo' command.
+These actions require superuser priviliges to execute 'su' or 'sudo' command.

-The steps needed to insrtall and use Urdu QWERTY keyboard layout are the following:
+The steps needed to install and use Urdu QWERTY keyboard layout are the following:

 1. Download the file UrduQWERTY-v6linux.zip and unzip it into some local directory, e.g. 'UrduQWERTY-v6linux'.

 2. Find the path to 'xkb' in your system.
-In OpenSUSE and Ubuntu distributions of Linux, this path is '/usr/share/X11/xkb'.
+The standard path is '/usr/share/X11/xkb'.
-For other distributions, you can determine this path by executing the 'find' command, as follows:
+In case it is different in your distribution, you can determine this path by executing the 'find' command, as follows:
 	find / -name xkb -print
-The example commands below use the location for OpenSUSE or Ubuntu.
+The example commands below assume the path '/usr/share/X11/xkb'.

 3. Become a superuser, by executing the command su